ljw222/Healthy-Easy-Recipes/documents/design-journey.md

 ## Reflection

 [Take this time to reflect on what you learned during this assignment.
 How have you improved since starting this class?
 2-4 sentences]

+I think that this assignment taught me a lot about debugging.
+This was also the assignment where all of the different things that we have been learning so far clicked for me, and I was finally able to have a better understanding about how all the different functionalities (sql, php, http_build_query) worked together.
+I learned the importance of echoing variables on the page to debug so that you can have a better understanding about what isn't working and why exactly it isn't working.